academie-de-espee/marshal-rules-update/handbook.md

         #.
 Marshals shall ensure that visitors with an out-of-Kingdom authorization understand and comply with Atlantian rules and conventions.
         #.
 Rapier fighters who move into Atlantia shall obtain an Atlantian authorization prior to participating in rapier combat.
         #.
 Fighters with a valid authorization from another kingdom who move into Atlantia may trade in for an Atlantian authorization card.
 See the Policies of the MoL for the procedure.
     #.
+The Kingdom Earl Marshal or Deputy Earl Marshal for Rapier Combat shall warrant a select group of marshals for newly approved authorization forms.
+Future authorizations shall follow the standard authorization policies and procedures.
+#.
 Rapier Combat Weapons and Armor Standards
     #.
 Atlantia follows the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated (found at the Society Marshals Web Site at [(http://www.sca.org/officers/marshal/combat/rapier/index.html),](http://www.sca.org/officers/marshal/combat/rapier/index.html), with the following modifications:
         #.
 No spears are allowed.